conradakunga/BlogCode/README.md

 ## May 2026

+**11 May 2026** - [Interfacing With MySQL & MariaDB Databases using Dapper in C# & .NET](https://www.conradakunga.com/blog/interfacing-with-mysql-mariadb-databases-using-dapper-in-c-net/) - Interfacing with MySQL using `Dapper`

+**10 May 2026** - [Interfacing With MySQL & MariaDB Databases in C# & .NET](https://www.conradakunga.com/blog/interfacing-with-mysql-mariadb-databases-in-c-net/) - Interfacing with MySQL using ADO.NET

 **9 May 2026** - [Connecting To MySQL & MariaDB using MySql.Data in C# & .NET](https://www.conradakunga.com/blog/connecting-to-mysql-mariadb-using-mysql-data-in-c-net/) - Using `MySql.Data` ADO.NET Driver

 **8 May 2026** - [Connecting To MySQL & MariaDB using MySQLConnector in C# & .NET](https://www.conradakunga.com/blog/connecting-to-mysql-mariadb-using-mysqlconnector-in-c-net/) - Using `MySqlConnector` ADO.NET Driver

 **7 May 2026** - [Working With MariaDB using Docker](https://www.conradakunga.com/blog/working-with-mariadb-using-docker/) - MariaDB on Docker

-**6 May 2026** - [Working With MySQL using Docker ](https://www.conradakunga.com/blog/working-with-mysql-using-docker/) - MySql on Docker
+**6 May 2026** - [Working With MySQL using Docker](https://www.conradakunga.com/blog/working-with-mysql-using-docker/) - MySql on Docker

 ## March 2026